Beautiful Trauma

 Beautiful Trauma is the seventh studio album by American singer-songwriter Pink.
 It was released on October 13, 2017, by RCA Records.
-Following The Truth About Love, Pink took a career hiatus to focus on her personal life and become reinspired.
+Following her previous album The Truth About Love, Pink took a career hiatus to focus on her personal life and become reinspired.
 Beautiful Trauma developed over a three-year period starting in 2015.
-The singer collaborated with a variety of producers, enlisting help from collaborators such as Greg Kurstin, Max Martin, Jack Antonoff, and Shellback.
+She collaborated with a variety of producers, enlisting help from collaborators such as Greg Kurstin, Max Martin, Jack Antonoff, and Shellback.
 Pink and her manager, Roger Davies, served as the album's executive producers.
-Primarily a pop record, it also incorporates influences from EDM and folk music.
+Primarily a pop record, it incorporates influences from EDM and folk.
 The lyrical content reflects primarily on themes of love, heartbreak, and the duality of life, as well as expressing societal and global issues.

 Beautiful Trauma received mixed reviews from music critics, many of whom praised its overall production and Pink's vocals.
 However, some thought it was too calculated and formulaic, questioning its originality.
 The album debuted at number one on the US Billboard 200 chart, selling 408,000 album-equivalent units becoming Pink's highest first-week sales to date.
 It was later certified platinum by the Recording Industry Association of America (RIAA) for sales of 1,000,000 certified units.
 The album also reached the summit in over 10 other countries including Australia, Canada, New Zealand, Switzerland, and the United Kingdom, and top 10 positions in major music markets.
 According to the International Federation of the Phonographic Industry (IFPI), it was among the best-selling albums globally in 2017 and 2018, and has sold over 3,000,000 copies worldwide.

-"What About Us" was released on August 10, 2017, as the lead single from Beautiful Trauma.
+"What About Us" was released as the lead single from Beautiful Trauma.
 It was a commercial success, topping the national charts of eight countries and peaking within the top 10 in 12 others, while reaching number 13 on the US Billboard Hot 100.
-The second single, the title track, was moderately successful and attained top 40 positions on the charts of over 10 countries, while "Whatever You Want" and "Secrets" had limited releases in June and August 2018, respectively.
+The second single is the title track, which was moderately successful and attained top 40 positions on the charts of over 10 countries, while "Whatever You Want" and "Secrets" had limited releases in June and August 2018, respectively.
 The album was promoted by the Beautiful Trauma World Tour which ran from March 2018 to November 2019 and grossed over $390,000,000, at the time the second highest-grossing tour by a female artist.
 Beautiful Trauma received a Grammy nomination for Best Pop Vocal Album at the 61st awards ceremony, while "What About Us" was nominated for Best Pop Solo Performance at the 60th Grammy Awards.